 Surratt Law Practice, PC is a Reno, Nevada estate planning law firm that can assist you to protect your family now and in the future.
 Our firm can assist by creating a valid will and/or trust and we can identify methods for declaring your wishes regarding life-prolonging medical procedures.

-Nevada’s estate planning laws set out the legal requirements for creating a valid Will, trust, identify methods for declaring your wishes regarding life-prolonging medical procedures, and describe the probate process in your state.
+Nevada’s estate planning laws set out the legal requirements for creating a valid Will and Trust, and identify methods for declaring your wishes regarding life-prolonging medical procedures, and describe the probate process.

 - Financial Power of Attorney